aeternity/aeternity/docs/operation.md

 It is recommended that the node has at least 4 GB of memory available.

-When it starts, the node checks the maximum number of open files (`ulimit -n`) and warns if below the recommended limit: proper max number of open files is essential to managing network connections and you should make sure you configure it in the session where you start the node.

 Start the node:
 ```bash
 cd /tmp/node